-- Supporting Membership, without voting right
+Supporting Membership, without voting right

 Ordinary Membership, with voting right, usually granted after 1 year

 Our members are active in the following countries:

-The first EATG Long Term Strategy covered the period beween 2007 and 2010.
+The first EATG Long Term Strategy covered the period between 2007 and 2010.
 At the end of 2011 EATG published its 2012-2015 Long Term Strategy (as a follow up to the previous 2007-2010 LTS).